|

 And you have a wing.
 Repeat.
 For another wing.

+And now for everyone's favorite.
+But, before you chicken cutting-up professionals look so closely at my pictures that you notice this bird still has her legs, let me explain.
 I'm as American as the girl next door.
 I like the white meat.
 So, when I cut up a chicken, I so many times will only cut off the white breast meat, using the remaining carcass for soup and stock.
 The Cornish Cross variety of chicken that we grow has a lot of meat, and the breast meat alone is enough for a couple of meals for our family.
 So, out of habit, I started cutting the breast of this girl before I remembered that most folks wanted to see pictures of cutting up the rest of the bird.

 (Keep watching for a blog on our happy Cornish Cross chickens.)